cal-itp/mobility-marketplace/src/_pages/glossary-of-key-terms.md

 ---
 layout: skinny

 title: Glossary of Key Terms
+description: >
+  Thorough list of terminology and definitions used through the Mobility Marketplace website.
 ---

 **Americans with Disabilities Act (ADA)**: 1990 federal legislation that prohibits discrimination based on disability status.
 Title II requires providers of fixed-route transit to offer paratransit services for people with disabilities.  <br/><br/>

 **Arrival predictions**: Real-time transit vehicle locations that estimate arrival times either through platform monitors or web-based applications. <br/><br/>